smart-spectral-matching/ssm-client-python/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-ssm-rest-python-client could always use more documentation, whether as part of the
+ssm-client could always use more documentation, whether as part of the
-official ssm-rest-python-client docs, in docstrings, or even on the web in blog posts,
+official ssm-client docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://code.ornl.gov/rse/datastreams/ssm/clients/ssm-rest-python-client/-/issues.
+The best way to send feedback is to file an issue at https://github.com/smart-spectral-matching/ssm-client-python/issues.

 If you are proposing a feature: